voiceflow-community/prompts-manager/DEPLOYMENT.md

-# Deployment Guide for Coolify
+# Docker Deployment Guide

-This document provides instructions for deploying the Voiceflow Prompts Manager on Coolify using Docker.
+This document provides instructions for deploying the Voiceflow Prompts Manager using Docker in any container hosting environment.

 ## Files Created